London Edinburgh London 2025: Eight route highlights to look forward to

 5. Howardian Hills

-I'll be honest, you don't get this close to Castle Howard on the route, although you do pass the front of this most stately of homes as you leave Malton.
-What's equally interesting is the arrow straight route through Castle Howard's grounds, decorated with arches and follies before you skirt the Howardian Hills and head towards more gentle roads to Richmond.
-Compared to 2022 this section of the route is much less hilly, passing through dozens of handsome, stone-built villages.
-This section is a good transition to the hills that will come later, with an excellent cafe stop at Rainton Village Hall.
+Let's be honest here!
+You don't get quite this close to Castle Howard on the route, although you do pass the front of this most stately of homes as you leave Malton.
+But equally appealing is the arrow-straight route through the grounds of Castle Howard – decorated with arches and follies – before you skirt the Howardian Hills and head towards gentler roads to Richmond and dozens of handsome, stone-built villages.

 6. Yad Moss and Alston